meta pixel code

 In order to be convicted of a crime in North Dakota, a state prosecutor must prove that the defendant meets both of these elements.
 This means that a person must commit the unlawful act (actus reus) and must have done it intentionally or known it was wrong while doing it (mens rea).

-How does Sand Law handle a North Dakota criminal case?
+How Does Sand Law Handle a North Dakota Criminal Case?

-1. 1.
-Case Review
+1. Case Review

-2. 2.
-Negotiating the Case
+2. Negotiating the Case

-3. 3.
-Trial
+3. Trial

-1. 1.
-We review the case
+1. We review the case and charges

-First, it is important to conduct an in-depth case evaluation.
+Firstly, it is important to conduct an in-depth case evaluation.
 That means that the very first thing our attorneys do is compile all of the discovery in your case.
-Discovery generally all police reports, witness statements, audio/video evidence, reports, and crime lab evidence.
-Out attorneys then go through the evidence with a fine-tooth comb, searching for any legal, factual, statutory, or constitutional issues.
-Depending on the facts of your case, it may be necessary to submit a motion to suppress evidence or to dismiss the case.
-That is why an in-depth review is vital to any case evaluation.
+Discovery generally includes all police reports, witness statements, audio/video evidence, reports, and crime lab evidence.

-1. 2.
-We negotiate the case
+2. We negotiate the case

-1. 3.
-We prepare for trial.
+3. We prepare for trial

-Finally, if after we discuss plea agreement options and decide it is in your best interest to forego that process – we take your case to trial.
+Finally, if after we discuss plea agreement options and decide it is in your best interest to forgo that process – we take your case to trial.
 Our attorneys have an abnormally high success rate at trial, having secured multiple victories for both felony and misdemeanor cases.

 [Click here for What You Need to Know when Arrested in North Dakota.]